test-coverage-enforce-bot/siddhi-execution-unique/docs/index.md

 ## How to Contribute

-  * Please report issues at [GitHub Issue Tacker](https://github.com/wso2-extensions/siddhi-execution-unique/issues).
+  * Please report issues at <a target="_blank" href="https://github.com/wso2-extensions/siddhi-execution-unique/issues">GitHub Issue Tacker</a>.
-  * Send your bug fixes pull requests to [master branch](https://github.com/wso2-extensions/siddhi-execution-unique/tree/master).
+  * Send your bug fixes pull requests to <a target="_blank" href="https://github.com/wso2-extensions/siddhi-execution-unique/tree/master">master branch</a>.

 ## Contact us
- * Post your questions on http://stackoverflow.com/ tagging ["siddhi"](http://stackoverflow.com/search?q=siddhi)
+ * Post your questions on http://stackoverflow.com/ tagging <a target="_blank" href="http://stackoverflow.com/search?q=siddhi">"siddhi"</a>.

  * Siddhi developers can be contacted via the mailing lists: